Real estate 11 min read

 The plain-English version

 Joint tenancy means the surviving owner automatically takes the deceased owner’s share.
 Title moves to the survivor without going through the deceased’s estate.
-No probate is required for that share.
-The will of the deceased has no effect on the joint-tenancy property.
+No probate is required for that share, and the deceased’s will has no effect on the property.

 Tenancy in common means each owner has a defined fractional share — 50/50, 60/40, 70/30, or any other split.
 When one owner dies, their share passes through their estate (under the will, or under WESA if there is no will), not to the other owner.
 Probate is generally required.

-Both forms exist on title.
-Both can be used for any combination of owners.
-Switching between them later is possible but requires a transfer at the Land Title Office, and may have Property Transfer Tax and tax consequences.
+Both forms exist on title, both can be used for any combination of owners, and switching between them later is possible — but it requires a transfer at the Land Title Office and can carry Property Transfer Tax and income-tax consequences.

 When joint tenancy is the right choice